joke2k/django-environ/README.rst

 Sponsors
 -----------------
 Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website. `become_sponsor`_
+Your logo will show up here with a link to your website. `Became sponsor`_.

 |ocsponsor0| |ocsponsor1| |ocsponsor2|